dreanor/UX/wpf/LISTEN.moe/README.md

-Design of https://listen.moe in C#
+Design of https://listen.moe in C# with basic WPF controls and styles.

 ![preview](preview.png)